Principles-of-Software/Principles-of-Software/docs/java.md

 In C++, we use the terms base class and derived class to refer to the equivalent Java superclass and subclass.
 In C++, we have member variables and member functions, whereas in Java, we have instance or static fields and methods.
 Java also has interfaces, which are just collections of method signatures.

-## Mutability

-All objects are either immutable or mutable; strings are immutable, and arrays are mutable.
-If an object has two reference variables, it is accessible through both.

 ## Types and Type Checking

 Types create abstraction and safety within a program.
 By disallowing operations on unsupported objects, types and type checking prevent the program from going wrong.